zsparal/api-documentation/source/reference/v1/settlements-api/list-settlement-payments.rst

 Retrieve all payments included in a settlement.

-Note that payments for *pay after delivery* methods (such as Klarna Pay later) are not listed in here.
+Note that payments for Klarna payment methods are not listed in here.
 These payment methods are settled using captures.
-To retrieve the captures, the v2 api needs to be used, see the :doc:`List settlement captures endpoint </reference/v2/settlements-api/list-settlement-captures>`.
+To retrieve the captures, the v2 api needs to be used, see the :doc:`List settlement captures endpoint
+</reference/v2/settlements-api/list-settlement-captures>`.

 Parameters
 ----------